 A hashtag is used before a keyword or phrase to make the tweet more searchable.
 Adding the ‘#’ symbol before a word will enable other users to search for it and follow or retweet it.
 Hashtags are used this way extensively by individuals and companies vying for attention on the network.
 You can use the hashtag anywhere in a tweet, like at the beginning, middle, or end.
 The symbol gets noted by Twitter, appears in the search, or even shows up in Trending Topics if you’re lucky.

 Everyone has become familiar with hashtags, the bits of text following a # symbol in a social media post, for example, #learning.
 The hashtag concept was not created by Twitter but rather by Twitter users.

-Hashtags were supported and adopted by users on the old Internet Relay Chat (IRC) servers, and Twitter adopted them as a convention back in 2007.
+Users supported and adopted hashtags on the old Internet Relay Chat (IRC) servers, and Twitter adopted them as a convention back in 2007.
 Regardless of their origin, they are now how people organize their thoughts on Twitter and share themed posts.

 Can I follow a hashtag from the app?

-You can follow a hashtag within the Twitter app but only by using the Tweetdeck or bookmark option.
-Unfortunately, the app version of Twitter doesn’t give you the option to save a search.
+You can follow a hashtag within the Twitter app, but only using the Tweetdeck or bookmark option.
+Unfortunately, the Twitter app version doesn’t allow you to save a search.

 Is using third-party websites safe?

 This question depends on which ones you’re using.
 Do your research before giving any website access to your personal information or social media sites.
 That process can make all the difference.

 Unfortunately, no. At one time, you could click on the three dots to the right of Twitter’s search bar and save your searches.
 But, at the time of writing, the feature is unavailable, and there isn’t any word from Twitter about when it will return.